petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/key-vault-linux.md

 Applications should be configured to use the symbolic link path (`/var/lib/waagent/Microsoft.Azure.KeyVault.Store/exampleVault.myCertificate`) to ensure they always access the most current certificate version.

-When using custom certificate store locations and the `customSymbolicLinkName` setting, the structure follows this pattern:
+When you use custom certificate store locations and the `customSymbolicLinkName` setting, the structure follows this pattern:

 ```
 /path/to/custom/store/